Pretius/pretius-extend-classic-report/README.md

 Bartosz Sypuła | [@sypulabartosz](https://github.com/sypulabartosz) | [@sypulabartosz](https://twitter.com/sypulabartosz) | bsypula@pretius.com

 Thanks to [@bostrowski](https://github.com/bostrowski) for pro tips, which I received and help in creation of the plugin

 ## About Pretius
 Pretius Sp. z o.o.
 Sp.
 K.

+Pretius is a software company specialized in Java-based and low-code applications, with a dedicated team of over 25 Oracle APEX developers.
+Members of our APEX team are technical experts, have excellent communication skills, and work directly with end-users / business owners of the software.
+Some of them are also well-known APEX community members, winners of APEX competitions, and speakers at international conferences.
+We are the authors of the translate-apex.com project and some of the best APEX plug-ins available at the apex.world.
+We are located in Poland, but working globally.
+If you need the APEX support, contact us right now.

 Address | Website | E-mail
 --------|---------|-------